Skip to main content

 Posted Dec.
 20, 2021 at 2:41 p.m.

-According to Jason Marshburn, App State’s director of environmental health, safety and emergency management, it’s a complex and highly orchestrated process.
+According to Jason Marshburn, App State’s director of environmental health, safety and emergency management, decisions about classes and campus operations involve many factors and areas across the university.
+Learn more below.

-The team represents a larger group of staff and administrators who are responsible for ongoing preparation for incidents — from minor weather issues to catastrophic events — that could impact normal campus operations.
+The Adverse Weather Team is a subcommittee of the Emergency Management Task Force (EMTF), led by the Office of Environmental Health, Safety and Emergency Management (EHS&EM).
+The Adverse Weather Team and EMTF represent a larger group of staff and administrators who are responsible for ongoing preparation for incidents — from minor weather issues to catastrophic events — that could impact normal campus operations in Boone or Hickory.
+The Adverse Weather Team includes representatives from:

 • Whether to cancel in-person class meetings, and if so, for how long.